North Yemen civil war: Plot

 At least four plots were going on in San'a.
 One was headed by Lieutenant Ali Abdul al Moghny.
 Another one was conceived by Sallal.
 His plot merged into a third conspiracy prodded by the Hashid tribal confederation in revenge for Ahmad's execution of their paramount sheik and his son.
 A fourth plot was shaped by several young princes who sought to get rid of Badr but not the imamate.
-The only men who knew about those plots were the Egyptian charge d'affaires, Abdul Wahad, and Badr himself.
+The only men who knew about those plots were the Egyptian chargé d'affaires, Abdul Wahad, and Badr himself.
 The day after Ahmad's death, Badr's minister in London, Ahmad al Shami, sent him a telegram urging him not to go to San'a to attend his father's funeral because several Egyptian officers, as well as some of his own, were plotting against him.
 Badr's private secretary did not pass this message to him, pretending he did not understand the code.
 Badr may have been saved by the gathering of thousands of men at the funeral.
 Badr learned of the telegram only later.

 A day before the coup Badr was warned by Wahad, who claimed to have information from the Egyptian intelligence service.
 He warned Badr that Sallal and fifteen other officers, including Moghny, were planning a revolution.
 Wahad's purpose was to cover himself and Egypt in case the coup failed, to prompt the plotters into immediate action, and drive Sallal and Moghny into a single conspiracy.
 Sallal got imamic permission to bring in the armed forces.
-Then, Wahad went to Moghny, and told him that Badr had somehow discoverd the plot, and that he must act immediately before the other officers are arrested.
+Then, Wahad went to Moghny, and told him that Badr had somehow discovered the plot, and that he must act immediately before the other officers are arrested.
 He told him that if he could hold San'a, the radio and the airport for three days, the whole of Europe would recognize him.

 Sallal ordered that the military academy in San'a go on full alert - opening all armories and issuing weapons to all junior officers and troops.
 On the evening of September 25, Sallal gathered known leaders of the Yemeni nationalist movement and other officers who had sympathized or participated in the military protests of 1955.
 Each officer and cell would be given orders and would commence as soon as the shelling of Badr's palace began.
 Key areas that would be secured included Al-Bashaer palace (Badr's palace); Al-Wusul palace (Reception area for dignitaries); The radio station; The telephone exchange; Qasr al-Silaah (The Main Armory); and The central security headquarters (Intelligence and Internal Security).